timonforster/timonforster.github.io/index.md

 I am a PhD Candidate in International Relations at the [Berlin Graduate School for Global and Transregional Studies](https://www.scripts-berlin.eu/), Freie Universität Berlin.

-My research focuses on the political economy of international organizations (e.g., examining the effects and decisions of the IMF), global health & development, and leadership in times of crisis.
+My research focuses on the political economy of international organizations (e.g., examining the effects and decisions of the IMF), public health & inequality, and leadership in times of crisis.
 I am particularly interested in studying the micro-foundations of state action in global governance using text-as-data and regression analysis.

 Currently, I am pursuing the following research questions: